Shaurya6355/CS-F301-Principles-of-Programming-Languages/Tutorial-1c/readme.md

 # Tutorial - 1

 ## Welcome to the First Tutorial for CS F301!
-In this Tutorial we are going to explore the differences between C++ and Rust in terms of the traits concept.
+In this Tutorial we are going to explore the differences between C++ and Rust in terms of the **Traits** concept.

 ## Introduction
 In the world of programming, traits are powerful abstractions that enable developers to define and enforce specific behaviors or capabilities for types, promoting code reusability and maintainability.
 Although the concept of traits exists in various programming languages, this tutorial will focus on how traits are implemented in two distinct languages: C++ and Rust.